Dana Scott

-Dana Stewart Scott (born October 11, 1932) is an American logician who is the Hillman University Professor emeritus of Computer Science, Philosophy, and Mathematical Logic at Carnegie Mellon University.
-He is now retired and lives in Berkeley, California.
-His work on automata theory earned him the Turing Award in 1976, while his collaborative work with Christopher Strachey in the 1970s laid the foundations of modern approaches to the semantics of programming languages.
-He has also worked on modal logic, topology, and category theory.
+Dana Stewart Scott (born October 11, 1932) is a retired American logician.
+Along with Michael O. Rabin he received the 1976 ACM Turing Award for their joint work on automata theory.
+He has made seminal contributions to automata theory, modal logic, set theory, and the theory of programming languages.
+He created domain theory, a branch of mathematics that provides a foundation for the theory of programming languages and computability.

-Early career
+Early life and education

-He received his B.A. in Mathematics from the University of California, Berkeley, in 1954.
-He wrote his Ph.D. thesis on Convergent Sequences of Complete Theories under the supervision of Alonzo Church while at Princeton, and defended his thesis in 1958.
-Solomon Feferman (2005) writes of this period:
+Dana Stewart Scott was born on October 11, 1932, in Berkeley, California.
+He completed his undergraduate education at the University of California, Berkeley, receiving a Bachelor of Arts in 1954.

+He then pursued graduate studies in mathematics at Princeton University, where he held a Bell Telephone Fellowship from 1956 to 1957.
+Scott earned his Ph.D. in 1958 under the supervision of the mathematical logician Alonzo Church, with a dissertation titled Convergent Sequences of Complete Boolean Algebras.

+Solomon Feferman writes of this period :

 Scott began his studies in logic at Berkeley in the early 50s while still an undergraduate.
 His unusual abilities were soon recognized and he quickly moved on to graduate classes and seminars with Tarski and became part of the group that surrounded him, including me and Richard Montague; so it was at that time that we became friends.
 Scott was clearly in line to do a Ph.
-D. with Tarski, but they had a falling out for reasons explained in our biography.
+D. with Tarski, but they had a falling out for reasons explained in our biography of Tarski.
 Upset by that, Scott left for Princeton where he finished with a Ph.
 D. under Alonzo Church.
-But it was not long before the relationship between them was mended to the point that Tarski could say to him, "I hope I can call you my student."
+But it was not long before the relationship between them was mended to the point that Tarski could say to him, "I hope I can call you my student," and rightly so: not only did Scott's thesis deal with a problem that had been proposed by Tarski, but all of Scott's work is in the best Tarskian tradition of breadth, rigor, clarity of exposition and clarity of purpose.

-After completing his Ph.D. studies, he moved to the University of Chicago, working as an instructor there until 1960.
-In 1959, he published a joint paper with Michael O. Rabin, a colleague from Princeton, titled Finite Automata and Their Decision Problem (Scott and Rabin 1959) which introduced the idea of nondeterministic machines to automata theory.
-This work led to the joint bestowal of the Turing Award on the two, for the introduction of this fundamental concept of computational complexity theory.
+During the summer of 1957, while a graduate student, Scott worked as a research intern at IBM Research in Yorktown Heights, New York.
+There he began a collaboration with Michael O. Rabin, building upon work by Stephen Cole Kleene, John Myhill, and Anil Nerode.
+Their joint 1959 paper, "Finite Automata and Their Decision Problem", introduced the concept of nondeterministic finite automata, for which both authors later received the 1976 Turing Award.